tierratechnologies/logmate.co.nz/content/blog/driver-fatigue.md

 In New Zealand, the current legal BAC limit for operating a motor vehicle is 0.05 for people ages 20 and older and a zero-tolerance for those under 20 years of age.

 In terms of infringements if someone is found to be driving with a BAC between 0.051 and 0.08 they can be fined up to $700 and receive 50 demerit points on their licence.
 Even worse if they are found to have a BAC over 0.08 they could face a criminal conviction.

-Fatigue In Commerical Drivers

-Commercial drivers operate vehicles on New Zealand roads for a living.
-If you are a full time commercial driver you will understand the amount of time that you spend behind the wheel every day.

-If you aren't imagine this.

-Add up all the time you spend commuting to and from work and the time that you are at work, somewhere between 8 - 12 hours maybe?

-Now imagine spending all that time sitting behind the wheel of a vehicle driving.

-[Research has shown](https://www.sciencedirect.com/science/article/pii/S0022437514000048) that after 2 hours of continuous driving subjective fatigue and driving performance measures began to deteriorate.
-However, after 4 hours of continuous driving, the impact went from deterioration to a significant adverse effect on both measures.
-However, only 15 minutes of rest was able to provide enough time to recover from 2 hours of continuous driving with the rest needed doubling to 30min for 4 hours to continuous driving.

-The NZ Ministry of Transport has stated on their website that "research shows the longer people spend driving without a break, the greater their level of fatigue.
-Also, the time spent in other activities such as work, school, and so on, can increase fatigue and affect subsequent driving."